SivyerLab/pystim/README.rst

 Documentation
 -------------

-Documentation is included in HTML format in the docs/html/ directory.
-A version is available on github pages `here <https://sivyerlab.github.io/pyStim/>`_.
+Documentation is available on github pages `here <https://sivyerlab.github.io/pyStim/>`_.
+The HTML documentation source can be found on the gh-pages branch.
 Further documentation on Psychopy can be found on the psychopy `website <www.psychopy.org>`_.

 Quick Install
 -------------